intergalacticspacehighway/react-native-android-bottomsheet/README.md

   // Collapsed bottomsheet height
   'peekHeight'?: number;

-  // Expanded bottomsheet height
+  // Expanded bottomsheet height.
+Defaults to window height.
   'maxHeight'?: number;

-  // Gets announced when bottomsheet is opened with TalkBack 'aria-label'?: string;
+  // Gets announced when bottomsheet is opened with TalkBack enabled 'aria-label'?: string;

   // To set backdrop dim ammount.
 Accepts value 0 to 1.
 0 would make the backdrop transparent.